Acrobat Ants Identification Guide

 +

-Acrobat ants can bite when threatened, though bites are rare and minor.
-They also emit a foul odor when disturbed.
-The main concern is what their presence signals - often moisture damage or decaying wood that could lead to bigger structural issues if not addressed.
+Acrobat ants can bite when threatened, but bites are rare and minor.
+They also give off a bad smell when disturbed.
+The main worry is what they signal: often moisture damage or rotting wood that could cause bigger problems if ignored.

 How do acrobat ants get into my house?